-And experts have also been telling ICT® for a long time that asymptomatic carriers of the disease make it particularly difficult to control.
-Linda Spaulding RN, BC, CIC, CHEC, warned her fellow infection preventionists back in April 2020, that they might become unknowing carriers of SARS-CoV-2 who “could possibly give it to our co-workers and everybody we’re around and we’re never going to know we’re an asymptomatic carrier.”
+Experts have also been telling ICT® for a long time that asymptomatic carriers make the disease particularly difficult to control.
+Linda Spaulding RN, BC, CIC, CHEC, warned her fellow infection preventionists back in April 2020.1 that they might become unknowing carriers of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). “[We] could possibly give it to our coworkers and everybody we’re around and we’re never going to know we’re an asymptomatic carrier,” she said.

-The role of asymptomatic carriers continues to be explored in two recent studies in the American Journal of Infection Control.
-In one pre-print study, investigators with the University of Louisville found that 37% of patients presenting at a hospital are asymptomatic carriers of SARS-CoV-2.
-“The proportion of asymptomatic patients admitted with SARS-CoV-2 was significant,” the study concludes.
-“Identifying and isolating asymptomatic patients likely prevented exposure and development of hospital-acquired COVID-19 cases among healthcare workers and other patients, supporting the universal surveillance of all admitted patients.”
+The role of asymptomatic carriers continues to be explored in 2 recent studies in the American Journal of Infection Control.
+In 1 of the studies, investigators with the University of Louisville in Kentucky found that 37% of patients presenting at a hospital are asymptomatic carriers of SARS-CoV-2.2 “The proportion of asymptomatic patients admitted with SARS-CoV-2 was significant,” the authors conclude.
+“Identifying and isolating asymptomatic patients likely prevented exposure and development of hospital-acquired COVID-19 cases among health care workers and other patients, supporting the universal surveillance of all admitted patients.”

-In the other study, investigators with Universidad Autónoma de Zacatecas in Zacatecas, Mexico found that “thirty-four (42%) contacts in the study were positive for SARS-CoV-2.
-Twenty-three (67.6%) manifested less than 2 respiratory symptoms, and 5 (14.7%) remained asymptomatic,” the study states.
-“The average of positive contacts by index COVID-19 case (R0) was 4.3 and the mean of time of positive COVID-19 test at sampling time was 18.9 days.
-Positive antibody test against SARS-CoV-2 was observed in 16% of the participants.”
+In the other study, investigators with Autonomous University of Zacatecas in Mexico found that “34 (42%) contacts in the study were positive for SARS-CoV-2.
+Twenty-three (67.6%) manifested less than 2 respiratory symptoms, and 5 (14.7%) remained asymptomatic…The average of positive contacts by index COVID-19 case (R0) was 4.3 and the mean of time of positive COVID-19 test at sampling time was 18.9 days.
+Positive antibody test against SARS-CoV-2 was observed in 16% of the participants.”3

-In the study by the University of Louisville investigators, data were collected from patients who tested positive for COVID-19 and who were admitted from April 9 to July 1, 2020 to UofL Health, an acute care hospital in Louisville.
+In the University of Louisville study, investigators collected data from patients who had tested positive for COVID-19 and were admitted from April 9 to July 1, 2020, to UofL Health, an acute care hospital in Louisville.

-“All patients admitted to the hospital with positive SARS-CoV-2 RT-PCR tests were identified,” the study states.
+“All patients admitted to the hospital with positive SARS-CoV-2 RT-PCR tests were identified,” say the authors.
 “The patients who had COVID-19 symptoms on admission were analyzed separately from those who were asymptomatic.”

-Of the 103 patients who tested positive for the coronavirus, 65 were symptomatic, while 38 were asymptomatic.
-“The proportion of SARS-CoV-2 patients who were asymptomatic varied over the duration of the study but trended up from 20% at the onset of the study period to 60% at the end,” the study states.
+Of the 103 patients who tested positive for the coronavirus, 65 were symptomatic and 38 were asymptomatic.
+“The proportion of SARS-CoV-2 patients who were asymptomatic varied over the duration of the study, but trended up from 20% at the onset of the study period to 60% at the end,” the investigators write.

-Assume that everybody in a hospital setting might be an asymptomatic carrier of COVID-19, which will better protect not only patients, but infection preventionists and other healthcare workers as well.
+Assume that everybody in a hospital setting might be an asymptomatic carrier of COVID-19.
+This will better protect not only patients but infection preventionists and other health care workers as well.

-“An important strategy to protect healthcare workers and other patients is to perform a surveillance test on all patients admitted to the hospital,” the study by the University of Louisville investigators states.
+“An important strategy to protect health care workers and other patients is to perform a surveillance test on all patients admitted to the hospital,” the University of Louisville investigators state.
 “In addition to surveillance testing for SARS-CoV-2, other strategies utilized were standard and transmission-based precautions, as well as universal masking of all staff.”

-Investigators with the Universidad Autónoma de Zacatecas found that respiratory symptoms alone might not be enough of an indicator to identify those infected with COVID-19.
-“The proportion of close contacts of COVID-19 patients infected with SARS-CoV-2 (42%) and with less than 2 or with no respiratory symptoms (82.4%) was high in the study population,” the study concludes.
+Investigators with the Autonomous University of Zacatecas found that respiratory symptoms alone might not be enough of an indicator to identify those infected with COVID-19.
+“The proportion of close contacts of COVID-19 patients infected with SARS-CoV-2 (42%) and with less than 2 or with no respiratory symptoms (82.4%) was high in the study population,” they say.
 “A low proportion of COVID-19 patients had a positive test for antibodies against SARS-CoV-2.
 The screening for SARS-CoV-2 in close contacts of COVID-19 positive patients should be encouraged to avoid spreading the infection and the expansion of the disease.”

-Investigators examined data collected from 100 patients from June to July 2020.
-They found that 34 of the subjects tested positive for COVID-19, and of that 34, 23 exhibited fewer than 2 respiratory symptoms, while 5 were asymptomatic.
+The investigators examined data collected from 100 patients from June to July 2020.
+They found that 34 of the subjects tested positive for COVID-19, 23 of whom exhibited fewer than 2 respiratory symptoms whereas 5 were asymptomatic.